 Useful tools when implementing hreflang

-If you’ve come this far, you’ll probably be thinking “wow this is hard”, I know I thought that while learning about the topic.
-Luckily, there are quite a few tools available for people who dare to start implementing hreflang.
+If you’ve come this far, you’ll probably be thinking “wow this is hard”!
+I know – I thought that when I first start to learn about it.
+Luckily, there are quite a few tools available if you dare to start implementing hreflang.

 hreflang tag generator

-Aleyda Solis, who has written quite a lot about this topic too, has created a very useful hreflang tag generator that helps you generate link elements.
-Even when you’re not choosing for a link element implementation, this can be useful to create some example code.
+Aleyda Solis, who has also written quite a lot about this topic, has created a very useful hreflang tag generator that helps you generate link elements.
+Even when you’re not using a link element implementation, this can be useful to create some example code.

 hreflang XML sitemap generator

-The Media Flow have created an hreflang hreflang XML sitemap generator.
-You can feed it a CSV with URLs per language and it creates an XML sitemap.
-A very good first step when you decide to go this route.
+The Media Flow have created an hreflang XML sitemap generator.
+Just feed it a CSV with URLs per language and it creates an XML sitemap.
+This is a great first step when you decide to go the sitemap route.

 hreflang tag validator

-Once you’ve added markup to your pages, you’ll want to validate that markup.
+Once you’ve added markup to your pages, you’ll want to validate it.
 If you choose to go the link element in the <head> route, you’re in luck, as there are a few validator tools out there.
 The best one we could find is flang, by DejanSEO.

 Unfortunately, we haven’t found a validator for XML sitemaps yet.

-Make sure that people in your company who deal with content on your site know about hreflang.
-This makes sure they won’t do things that break your implementation.
+Make sure that people in your company who deal with content on your site know about hreflang so that they won’t do things that break your implementation.
 Two things are very important:

 - When a page is deleted, check whether its counterparts are updated.